conwayste/conwayste/dissect-netwayste/README.md

 # Prerequisites
-In order to compile the dissector to be used with Wireshark, you'll need to install glib-2.0 and Bindgen.
+In order to compile the dissector to be used with Wireshark, you'll need to install glib-2.0 and bindgen.

 ## glib-2.0
 `glib-2.0` is required so please refer to your distribution's package manager for installation instructions.